The wolf mask had been comfortable.

 The dancing had resumed after dinner, and he had asked her a fourth time without quite planning to, and she had said yes without the pause that would have told him she was being polite.
 They moved through the last dance of the evening with the ease of two people who had already sorted out the basic questions and were simply enjoying the fact of being in the same place.

-She was not Scarlet’s height — shorter, with the kind of face that arranged itself into warmth as its natural expression.
-When she laughed, which was often, her eyes did something that Charles could not have described if someone had asked him to.
+She was not Scarlet’s height—shorter, with the kind of face that arranged itself into warmth as its natural expression.
+When she laughed, which was often, something happened in her whole face that Charles could not have described if someone had asked him to.
 He was seventeen and the vocabulary for it had not yet arrived.

 The music came to its end.